 An Independent Study course is one that is designed by the student to pursue in-depth study in a particular area of interest.
-A minimum of one independent study course must be completed for 12 units.
-Each independent study, regardless of the proposed units, fulfills the requirement of one elective course only.
-A maximum of two independent studies are permitted to apply toward degree completion requirements.
+An Independent Study can be taken for 9 or 12 units.
+Each Independent Study, regardless of the proposed units, fulfills the requirement of one elective course only.
+A maximum of two Independent Studies are permitted to apply toward degree completion requirements.

-The purpose of the independent study is for you to further explore an area of interest you may have just scratched the surface of during one of the core courses.
+The purpose of the Independent Study is for the student to further explore an area of interest that he or she may have just scratched the surface of while taking one of the core courses.

-While the independent study is intended for individual students, it may be completed in very small teams.
+While the Independent Study is intended for individual students, it may be completed in very small teams.
 All members of the team must have completed the core courses in the MSE/MSIT program.
-A team project must be more significant in scope than a project by an individual.
+A team project must be more significant in scope than an individual effort.